 Ten points that help us focus on our core vision

-1. We build strongly connected youth groups across cultural boundaries through a comprehensive training program tailored to the specific needs and concerns of young people.
+1. We build strongly connected youth teams across cultural boundaries through a comprehensive training program tailored to the specific needs and concerns of young people.

 2. We facilitate the exchange of people and resources to support the development and renewal of faith and understanding among youth.

-3. We help to re-imagine a vision for a deep and lively youth community within the local church and to strengthen youth work (especially in small or marginalized churches).
+3. We help to re-imagine a vision for a deep and lively youth communities and to strengthen youth work (especially in small or marginalized churches).

 4. We prepare youth to constructively express their personal values in a pluralistic society.

-5. We provide ongoing support to our established bridgebuilder clubs, regional youth contacts, and organizational partners to maintain a high standard of competency among participants.
+5. We provide ongoing support to our established bridgebuilder teams, regional youth contacts, and organizational partners to maintain a high standard of competency among participants.

 6. We send out youth with a strong calling to serve their peers and communities and develop a common sense of interconnectedness across ethnic, cultural, and religions lines.